tgirke/rcf/rates.md

 * Registered users can email software install requests to HPCC's issue tracking system @ [support@biocluster.ucr.edu](mailto:support@biocluster.ucr.edu).
 Install requests are addressed in the order received.
 Simple installs are addressed within 1 to a few days.
 Complex installs may take longer.

 ## Startup packages for new PIs
-Startup packages for variable numbers and architectures of HPC nodes and storage amounts are available.
+Startup packages are available for variable numbers and architectures of HPC nodes and storage amounts.
 This includes the following components:

 <!---
 Standard startup packages in the amount of $20K (N=1), $30K (N=2), $40K (N=3)